Diagnosis of Metabolic Syndrome

 The National Cholesterol Education Program offers these criteria for diagnosing

-.
-With these criteria, you have metabolic syndrome if you have three out of the five conditions.
+metabolic syndrome.
+With these criteria, you have metabolic syndrome if you have 3 of the 5 following conditions:

-occurs when extra fat tissue is found in the waist area.
-This has been found to have greater metabolic consequences.
+occurs when extra fat tissue is concentrated in the waist area.
+This has been found to have greater metabolic consequences than when fat is concentrated in the hips and thighs.
 Central obesity may be defined as:

 - In men—waist measurement greater than or equal to 40 inches (102 cm)

 - In women—waist measurement greater than or equal to 35 inches (89 cm)

 There is some variation in this guideline with ethnicity in relation to overall size.